Pokémon Sword and Shield: Connectivity

 Internet connectivity to other players is supported for functionality such as trades, battles, and encountering other trainers in the Wild Area; these functions however require a paid subscription to the Nintendo Switch Online subscription service.
 Sword and Shield only support direct game-to-game connectivity between themselves.
 The games are also compatible with Pokémon Home, an online cloud storage service for storing Pokémon, released in February 2020.
-Supported Pokémon can be transferred to the games from the Nintendo 3DS app Pokémon Bank, Pokémon Go, and Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, Pokémon Brilliant Diamond and Shining Pearl, Pokémon Legends: Arceus, and Pokémon Scarlet and Violet via Pokémon Home.
+Supported Pokémon can be transferred to the games from the Nintendo 3DS app Pokémon Bank, Pokémon Go, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, Pokémon Brilliant Diamond and Shining Pearl, Pokémon Legends: Arceus, and Pokémon Scarlet and Violet via Pokémon Home, while supported Pokémon within Home can be used in Pokémon Champions.
+Although supported Pokémon can also be transferred into Pokémon Legends: Z-A, these transfers are one-way and renders them unable to return to previous games in the series, Sword and Shield included.
 If save data is detected on the Nintendo Switch system from Let's Go, Pikachu! or Let's Go, Eevee!. a Pikachu or Eevee that can Gigantamax will be available in Sword and Shield to the player as in-game gift.

 Plot

 Setting

 Sword and Shield are set in Galar, a fictional region inspired by the United Kingdom, with several of its landmarks resembling places such as Bath, Somerset and York.
-Within the Galar region lie countryside towns featuring cottages and Victorian architecture to the south.
+Within the Galar Region lie countryside towns featuring cottages and Victorian architecture to the south.
 There are also Industrial Revolution and steampunk references.
 Many of the region's towns and cities feature Pokémon Gyms stylised like football stadiums, showcasing the games' Dynamax and Gigantamax mechanic.
 Snow-covered mountains dominate much of the northern areas of the region.